-A: No. ACA § 14-58-304 states: "The purchase of all types of insurance by cities of the first class shall be governed by the provisions of ACA § 14-58-303."
+A: No. A.C.A. § 14-58-304 states: "The purchase of all types of insurance by cities of the first class shall be governed by the provisions of A.C.A. § 14-58-303."

-ACA § 14-58-303 is the statute that requires bidding for the purchase of goods and services necessary for the operation of the municipality.
-Therefore, bids must be taken by first class cities for insurance.
-Please note that the bidding requirements do not apply to the joining of a risk management pool such as the programs provided by the League.
+A.C.A. § 14-58-303 is the statute that requires bidding for the purchase of goods and services necessary for the operation of the municipality.
+Therefore, bids must be taken by first-class cities for insurance.
+The bidding requirements do not apply to risk management pools such as the Municipal Health Benefit Program, Municipal Property Program, Motor Vehicle Program, or Municipal Legal Defense Program provided by the Arkansas Municipal League.
+See Ark.
+Op.
+Atty.
+Gen. No. 83-198.